betheden/hebrew-grammar/content/verb.rst

 way that the word functions like a
 :ref:`noun`.

-NOTE: In Biblical Hebrew, the non-finite verb forms are sometimes used as finite verbs.
+.. note:: In Biblical Hebrew, the non-finite verb forms are sometimes used
+          as finite verbs.

 Types of verbs II
 ~~~~~~~~~~~~~~~~~